abelsj60/my-site/README.md

 It uses a custom algorithm to summon full-screen illustrations when the site loads.

 Images < 2880 px in width are compressed at quality level 90, the rest at 50.
-Still, the more highly compressed images are of roughly the same clarity as their less compressed siblings and file sizes increase at a roughly constant across the whole group.
-Thus, the algorithm skips from 1360 px to >= 2880 px in width when selecting full-screen images.
+Still, the more highly compressed images are of roughly the same clarity as their less compressed siblings and file sizes increase at a roughly constant rate across the whole group.
+As a result, the algorithm skips from 1360 px to >= 2880 px in width when selecting full-screen images.

 The transparent home-page image considers additional factors.